sophiapoirier/swift-evolution/proposals/nnnn-closure-isolation.md

 ## Introduction

 This proposal provides the ability to explicitly specify actor-isolation or non-isolation of a closure, as well as providing a parameter attribute to guarantee that a closure parameter inherits the isolation of the context.
-It makes the isolation inheritance rules more uniform while also making a specific concurrency pattern less-restrictive.
+It makes the isolation inheritance rules more uniform while also making a specific concurrency pattern less restrictive.

 ## Table of Contents